urbantrout/docs/en/templating/variables/assetfilemodel.md

 ## Properties

-AssetFileModel objects have the following properties:
+AssetFile Model objects have the following properties:

 ### `dateCreated`